Kitchen Extension Builders in Beckenham (BR3)

 Kitchen Extensions Tip for Beckenham Homeowners

-Many 1930s properties in Beckenham have concrete raft foundations that can sometimes be extended rather than requiring entirely new footings — this saves £2,000-£3,000 on groundwork.
+Many 1930s properties in Beckenham have concrete raft foundations that can sometimes be extended rather than requiring entirely new footings, which keeps the groundwork simpler.
 Check with us during the site visit.
 Bromley Council handles planning for Beckenham and they're efficient with permitted development applications.
-Tree Preservation Orders are common near Kelsey Park and around the Beckenham Place Park area — if you have a protected tree near the extension footprint, we may need to adjust the foundation design or position.
+Tree Preservation Orders are common near Kelsey Park and around the Beckenham Place Park area.
+If you have a protected tree near the extension footprint, we may need to adjust the foundation design or position.

 Kitchen Extensions in Beckenham: What's Included